hainworldhq/hain-whitepaper/README.md

 The whitepaper and glossary serve different but connected roles.

 The whitepaper explains the framework in sequence.
 The glossary keeps its vocabulary stable.
+The FAQ provides a compressed public-facing explanation layer built from the whitepaper and glossary together.

 Use the HAIN Glossary alongside this repository to clarify terms such as: